 St George’s, Jesmond hugely values all contributions, large or small, to our work which includes mission and community initiatives at home and abroad, as well as the upkeep of our buildings.
 Thank you.

-To donate securely online through MyDonate, please click here.
+To donate securely online through Stewardship, please click the yellow button below.